The 15th Annual Meeting of Postgraduates in Ancient Literature (AMPAL) 2020-2021

 Fear is a driving force behind human action that can push people to exceed their own expectations or prevent them from acting at all.
 As a powerful motivator and emotion, fear has a pervasive presence in ancient life and thought, which is also reflected in literature in multiple ways relating among others to motivation, social interaction and power dynamics.
 Furthermore, as early as Aristotle’s Poetics, fear had already been understood as a ruling force and a powerful notion even for the construction of literary genres, especially of tragedy.
 While evaluating the ancient literature as an integral part of understanding such a concept, the diverse influences of different fields of study, such as literary criticism, political theory, psychoanalysis, and philosophy, can add valuable insights.

 AMPAL 2020-2021 is open to all undergraduate and postgraduate students in any relevant discipline as well as to the general public.
-Details on the keynote speech will be announced in due time.
-All welcome!

 Please note that although our website and email address will maintain 2020 in their titles, they will remain the main communication paths for AMPAL 2020-2021 as well.